pdxmph/puppet-docs/source/hiera/1/complete_example.markdown

 - enable
 - template

 Most of these parameters reflect decisions we have to make about each of the nodes to which we'd apply the ntp module's `ntp` class: Can it act as a time server for other hosts? (`restrict`), which servers should it consult? (`servers`), or  should we allow Puppet to automatically update the ntp package or not? (`autoupdate`).
+Without Hiera, these represent decisions we might make using conditional logic in our manifests, or that we'd find ourselves expressing and reexpressing over and over again, each time we applied a class to a node.

-Without Hiera, these all represent decisions we would make using conditional logic in our site and node manifests.
 With Hiera, we can move these decisions into a hierarchy built around the facts that drive these decisions: We can use the fully qualified domain name (`fqdn`) fact to identify the hosts we want to act as ntp servers for our organization, restricting how willing we are to let Puppet update their packages since they're key to our infrastructure.
 We can use whether or not they're virtual machines (the `is_virtual` fact) to enable or disable the ntp service if we happen to let guest operating systems get their time settings from their host systems.

 Making these sorts of decisions --- decisions that are specific to an individual organization --- then expressing them in a hierarchy is the main strength of Hiera.
 You can use Hiera for these sorts of decisions right away, without having to rewrite a single line of your module.
 Also, using Hiera data sources to organize these decisions makes it easier to share a module with others: You can keep "organizational truth" in Hiera, independent of your module code.